autonalityAI/vehicle-agent-protocol/docs/message-spec.md

-# Vehicle Agent Standard – Message Specification
+# Vehicle Agent Protocol – Message Specification

-This document provides a detailed specification of the message structure used in the Vehicle Agent Standard (VAS).
+This document provides a detailed specification of the message structure used in the Vehicle Agent Protocol (VAP).
 It defines the required and optional fields, valid types, and how to extend the standard in a structured way.

 ---

 ## 1. 📦 Message Overview

-All VAS messages are JSON objects with a standard set of top-level fields and an optional nested payload, depending on the message type.
+All VAP messages are JSON objects with a standard set of top-level fields and an optional nested payload, depending on the message type.

 ---